 A “disabled person” is defined as one who has a physical or mental impairment that substantially affects one or more major life activities or has a record of such an impairment, or is regarded as having such an impairment.

 To facilitate plans for reasonable accommodations, students with disabilities must identify and document their needs following their admission to Nebraska Wesleyan University.
 It is the responsibility of the student to notify the University of his/her disability; to document the disability; and to request accommodation.

 Individuals should contact Prof. Sandy McBride, the Services for Students with Disabilities Coordinator, in Old Main 126.

 Special Accommodations Committee

 In cases where a student would like to request special accommodations, A Special Accommodations Committee shall convene and determine the best method for providing accommodations.
-This committee consists of the Dean for the College of Liberal Arts and Sciences, the Services for Students with Disabilities Coordinator, the Coordinator of Housing Operations, and the Director of the Physical Plant.
+This committee consists of the Dean of Undergraduate Programs, the Services for Students with Disabilities Coordinator, the Coordinator of Housing Operations, and the Director of the Physical Plant.
 The Services for Students with Disabilities Coordinator will represent the student requesting accommodations.
 This Committee will bring the recommended accommodations to the Provost, the Dean of Student Life and the Vice President for Finance and Administration for approval.